 Battulga, whose 2017 "Mongol Will Win" campaign capitalized on widespread discontent over corruption and foreign interference, now rebrands his populism.

-His latest initiative—demanding that 34–50% of Mongolia's natural resource revenues be directly distributed to citizens—appears to support PM Oyun-Erdene's proposal of distributing dividends through a new sovereign wealth fund, yet there are subtle differences in their approaches.
+His latest initiative—demanding that 34–50% of Mongolia's natural resource revenues be directly distributed to citizens in accordance with the law—appears to support PM Oyun-Erdene's proposal of distributing dividends through a new sovereign wealth fund, yet there are subtle differences in their approaches.